-Using oSQL (see appendix A), execute the following query:
+Using the command line utilities (see appendix A), execute the following query:

-'''

 "Backup Database [Advanced Tracker] To Disk = 'path/file'"

-'''

 Path/file would be a drive:\folder\file.ext combination, for example C:\Temp\Backup.txt.

 Understand that the Path/file combination must be a drive local to the server.
 The backup cannot be stored on a network drive.